 2. Composite Bonding

 Composite bonding refers to the repair of decayed, damaged or discolored teeth using material that resembles the color of tooth enamel.
-Your dentist wappingers falls drills out the tooth decay and applies the composite onto the tooth’s surface, then “sculpts” it into the right shape before curing it with a high-intensity light.
+Your family dentist drills out the tooth decay and applies the composite onto the tooth’s surface, then “sculpts” it into the right shape before curing it with a high-intensity light.
 Also referred to as simply “bonding,” this effectively covers the damage to the tooth and gives the appearance of a healthy tooth in its place.
 Bonding is one of the least expensive cosmetic dentistry procedures available to patients with tooth decay, chipped or cracked teeth and worn-down edges.

 3. Dental Veneers